chrisbeckett/rbk-teams-connector/README.md

 - Both the **Azure Function** name and the **Storage Account** name **must be globally unique or deployment will fail (if a new storage account is created)**
 - Once the ARM template deployment is complete, open a command prompt and navigate to the **rbk-teams-connector** folder
 - Install the Azure Functions command line tools (*https://docs.microsoft.com/en-us/azure/azure-functions/functions-run-local?tabs=windows%2Ccsharp%2Cbash*)
+- Run **az login** from a command prompt to establish authentication to Azure
 - Run **func init**
 - Run **func azure functionapp publish _functname_** where the functname is your function name from the "**Deploy to Azure**" workflow
 - When this is complete, you will need the HTTP trigger URL (Function overview, "Get Function URL" button)